Please apply by completing the online application form on the bottom of this web-page.

-The total course fee for the full two weeks is £2,500 and covers participation in the course, training materials, and incidental tea/coffee and reception, but does not cover travel costs, accommodation and meals.
+Fees will and cover participation in the course, training materials, and incidental tea/coffee and reception, but does not cover travel costs, accommodation and meals.
 If the course fee is to be paid on the applicant's behalf, please send a letter from the sponsor to confirm this as soon as possible.
 Otherwise, the applicant will be held personally responsible for payment.

 Accommodation and Meals